chimera-linux/cports/Packaging.md

 rare, such as bootstrap toolchains for languages that cannot be bootstrapped purely from source code).

-Inclusion into `main` requires the software to work on all tier 1 targets.
-Additionally, it has to not be vetoed by any core reviewer.
+Software in `main` must not be vetoed by any core reviewer.
 In general, unless there is a good reason for inclusion into `main`, things shall remain in `contrib`.